Cho Man-sik: Post-World War II activism

 For some time he was kept under comfortable conditions at the Koryo Hotel, from which position he continued to vocally oppose the communists.
 The Soviet Civil Administration discredited Cho by spreading rumors that he collaborated with Japan.
 He stood in the 1948 vice-presidency election, but by then the Communist influence in the country's affairs was too strong, and he was unsuccessful, receiving only 10 votes from the National Assembly.
 Cho was later transferred to a prison in Pyongyang, where confirmed reports of him end.
 In June 1950, days before the North Korean invasion of South Korea, the Northern and Southern governments reached a tentative agreement to exchange Cho and his son for jailed South Korean Workers' Party leaders Kim Sam-yong and Yu Ju-ha.
-However, by June 24th the two sides could not agree on a modality of exchange.
+However, by 24 June the two sides could not agree on a modality of exchange.
 After the start of the war the next day, Kim and Yu were executed at Namsan in Seoul.
 Cho is generally believed to have been executed along with other political prisoners during the early days of the Korean War, possibly in October 1950.
 The North Korean defector Park Gil-yong claimed Cho was killed by the Korean People's Army in a massacre of 5,000 inmates during its evacuation of Pyongyang.
-Cho's removal opened the way for Kim Il-sung to consolidate his power in the north, a position he was able to hold for 48 years until his death in 1994.
+Cho's ouster eventually opened the way for Kim Il Sung to consolidate his power in the north, a position he was able to hold for 48 years until his death in 1994, when he was succeeded by his son Kim Jong Il and later, since 2011, his grandson Kim Jong Un in which the Kim dynasty continues to exist to this day.